- bolt size: M4 x 10mm length

 All the tubes are buttoned up...

-A lesser known issue involves the plastic coolant elbow pipes that run to the oil cooler (aka heat exchanger).
+Another, completely unrelated, and lesser known issue involves the plastic coolant elbow pipes that run to the oil cooler (aka heat exchanger).
 These pipes are molded plastic and have a very thin wall where the pipe connects to the engine with an O-ring seal.
 The problem is that over time and mileage, the thin plastic wall will break down at the o-ring slot (its weakest and thinnest point) causing a crack to appear.
 Eventually the whole engine will need to be removed in order to replace a cheap plastic tube.
 Both of these issues have been observed on the 997 Turbo models as well.Here's a razor blade showing where the stock piece fails.
 The car had approximately 40,000 miles of use in a mild climate:

 And the motor is lifted back into place, the remaining details addressed.